Julia Stephen: Early life (1846–1867)

-Julia's two older sisters were sent to England for reasons of health in 1846 to stay with her mother's sister Sarah Monckton Pattle and her husband Henry Prinsep, who had recently leased Little Holland House in Kensington.
+Julia's two older sisters were sent to England for reasons of health in 1846 to stay with her mother's sister Sarah Monckton Pattle and her husband Henry Prinsep, who leased Little Holland House in Kensington in 1850.
 Julia and her mother joined them in 1848 when Julia was two.
 Later the family moved to Well Walk, Hampstead.
 Her father followed them to England, from India, in 1855, the family living in Hendon at Brent Lodge on Brent Lane, where Julia was home schooled.
 Julia's sisters, Mary and Adeline were married shortly after.
 Adeline married Henry Vaughan ("Harry") in 1856 and Mary married Herbert Fisher in 1862, leaving Julia as her mother's companion and caretaker.
 Her mother's long history of ill health dates from around 1856, and Julia would accompany her on her travels to find remedies.
 On one of these, where they visited her sister (now Mary Fisher.) in Venice in 1862, she encountered her new brother-in-law's friend, Herbert Duckworth (1833−1870), whom she would later marry.
 In 1866 the Jacksons moved to Saxonbury, in Frant, near Tunbridge Wells.
 There she would meet the agnostic biographer Leslie Stephen (1832–1904) later that year, shortly before his engagement to Minny Thackeray.
 Stephen eventually became her second husband.
 He described Saxonbury as "a good country house with a pleasant garden and two or three fields".